megandieudonne/CyborgCuntGlitch/README.md

 <h2>About</h2>
 <p>This is an effort to (re-)build a practice of 'reflective thinking'; to not dwell on how the story of technology is told to us; by the same figures and systems but through the vital narratives made less visible; an entry point into and part of a common language currently spoken on and away from our* screens.</p>

-<p><i>Cyborg Cunt Glitch</i> starts a conversation with three "oppositional feminist-narrative figures" to confront and find an alternative to the current binary, male-dominant, white-dominant, capitalist system.
-Through refusal, new visions and spaces are made and the line between organism and technology no longer exists.
-(MFA Thesis, supervised by Prof. Nora Sternfeld, Prof. Christoph Knoth, 2021).</p>
+<p>A close resource and guide to <i>Cyborg Cunt Glitch</i>: MFA Thesis, supervised by Prof. Nora Sternfeld, Prof. Christoph Knoth, 2021.</p>

 <p>To keep things tidy for your Downloads folder, folders are organised alphabetically by First Name, Last Name.
 File types are mostly: .pdf, .jpg, .png and are named by Title, (Year).</p>